kyleu/admini/README.md

 - For TypeScript changes, use `bin/build-client.sh`; you'll need `node` installed
 - For a developer environment, run `bin/workspace.sh`, which will watch all files and hot-reload (iTerm2 required)

-For macOS, you can install all dependencies with `brew install md5sha1sum`
+For macOS, you can install all dependencies with `brew install coreutils`